 There are spectacular coastal views from Razorback Lookout and Goanna Headland, which has a deep spiritual connection with the local Aboriginal people.
 You can spot humpback and other whales during their annual migration, and pods of dolphins frolic in the waves along the sandy beaches.

-The great fishing is celebrated at the Evans Head Fishing Classic, a tournament held every winter school holidays that attracts fishers of all ages and experiences.
-Check out the events calendar for more fun, including the youth festival Crankfest, the delicious Beef Meets Reef and aviation shows.
+The area’s fine fishing is celebrated at the Evans Head Fishing Classic, a tournament held every Winter school holidays that attracts fishers of all ages and experiences.
+Check out the events calendar for more fun, including the youth festival and aviation shows.

 You’ll find fascinating military heritage here too.
 The heritage-listed aerodrome was one of the largest Royal Australian Air Force training bases in World War II.
 A collection of military aircraft is in the Evans Head Memorial Aerodrome Heritage Aviation Museum and you can explore the history further at Evans Head Living Museum.

 Evans Head is eight hours’ drive north of Sydney and 2hr 30min south of Brisbane.
 Rex flies from Sydney to Lismore (via Grafton) up to three times a week and you can hire a car for the 40min drive.
 More flights are also available to Ballina Byron Gateway Airport, also 40min away.
 Or you can catch a train to Casino and connect via coach, with the whole journey taking around 13 hours.
 There are places to stay to suit all budgets, from national park campgrounds to beachside holiday parks, motels and a hotel.